pyladieshamburg/data-wrangling-with-pandas/README.md

 Inspired by Liberating Structures, we played Impromputu Networking with the Game Cards.

 We also asessed our skills with the pandas merge command.
+An interactive notebook of the quiz can be found here: https://mybinder.org/v2/gh/chalendony/wrangle/master

 We hope these tools help you spend more time gaining insights in your next project and less time manipulating your data.